+A. Readings: Teacher/Classroom

-1. Against All Hope: Resistance in the Nazi Concentration Camps 1938 - 1945 by Hermann Langbein.
-Continuum Publishing Company, 2001.
-Comprehensive study of organized resistance within concentration camps, examined by one of the leaders of the Auschwitz underground.
+- 1. Against All Hope: Resistance in the Nazi Concentration Camps 1938 1945 by Hermann Langbein.
+Paragon House, 2009.
+Comprehensive study of organized resistance within concentration camps, examined by one of the leaders of the Auschwitz underground. - 2.
+Anatomy of the Auschwitz Death Camp by Yisrael Gutman and Michael Berenbaum.
+U.S. Holocaust Memorial Museum, 1994.
+Comprehensive anthology of scholarly research, including technology of the camp, profiles of perpetrators, life experience of inmates, underground resistance, and escapes. - 3.
+Auschwitz: A New History by Laurence Rees.
+Public Affairs, 2006.
+Interviews with over 100 survivors and Nazi perpetrators supplement this study of strategic decisions leading to Auschwitz becoming the paramount site of mass murder.

-2. Out of the Whirlwind: A Reader of Holocaust Literature edited by Albert H. Friedlander.
-Urj Press, 1999.
-Revised and expanded edition of classic anthology, organized by theme.

-3. They Fought Back: The Story of the Jewish Resistance in Nazi Europe by Yuri Suhl.
-Schocken Books, 1987.
-Anthology of thirty-three accounts documenting Jewish resistance.

-1. Auschwitz: The Story of a Nazi Death Camp by Clive A. Lawton.
+- 1. Auschwitz: The Story of a Nazi Death Camp by Clive A. Lawton.
 Candlewick Press, 2002.
-Brief introduction to the organization of the largest death camp.

-2. Beyond Courage: The Untold Story of Jewish Resistance During the Holocaust by Doreen Rappaport.
+Brief introduction to the organization of the largest death camp. - \2.
+Beyond Courage: The Untold Story of Jewish Resistance During the Holocaust by Doreen Rappaport.
 Candlewick Press, 2012.
-Twenty-one well-researched accounts of Jewish resistance and rescue throughout Nazi-occupied Europe, including archival photographs and maps.

-3. Fragments of Isabella: A Memoir of Auschwitz by Isabella Leitner.
+Twenty-one well-researched accounts of Jewish resistance and rescue throughout Nazi-occupied Europe, including archival photographs and maps. - 3.
+Fragments of Isabella: A Memoir of Auschwitz by Isabella Leitner.
 Dell Publishing Company, 1983.
 Stirring account of a young girl's effort to hold her family together after their mother is killed.
 See also Saving the Fragments.
-Both included in Isabella: From Auschwitz to Freedom.

-4. I am Rosemarie by Marietta Moskin.
+Both included in Isabella: From Auschwitz to Freedom. - \4.
+I am Rosemarie by Marietta Moskin.
 Dell Publishing, 1987.
-Based on the author's life story, this novel traces the experience of a Dutch Jewish girl and her family, deported first to Westerbork transit camp and eventually to Bergen-Belsen.
+Based on the author's life story, this novel traces the experience of a Dutch Jewish girl and her family, deported first to Westerbork transit camp and eventually to Bergen-Belsen. - \5.
+Librarian of Auschwitz by Antonio Iturbe, translated by Lilit Thwaites.
+Henry Holt & Co., 2017.
+Based on the true story of Czech teenager Dita Kraus, the novel traces the young teen's daring protection of eight books smuggled secretly into the children's block of the Terezin Family Camp in Auschwitz. - 6.
+Night by Elie Wiesel.

-5. I Promised I Would Tell by Sonia Schreiber Weitz.
-Facing History and Ourselves, 1994.
-Sonia Weitz, poet and survivor of the Holocaust, has created a vivid tapestry of her years in Poland - first her childhood in Krakow and then the years she spent in concentration camps.

-6. Night by Elie Wiesel.
 Hill and Wang, 2006 edition.
 Profound memoir of the author's boyhood experience, from the ghettoization of his hometown of Sighet, Hungary, through his deportation, experience in Auschwitz and death march.
 New translation by Marion Wiesel and new preface by the author.
 2017 edition includes tributes by President Barack Obama and Samantha Power.

-7. Survival in Auschwitz: The Nazi Assault on Humanity by Primo Levi.
+- 7. Survival in Auschwitz: The Nazi Assault on Humanity by Primo Levi.
 Simon and Schuster, 1995 edition.
 The classic memoir of the young Italian chemist who spent ten months in Auschwitz details his harrowing camp experience as well as its ethical dimensions.
-New edition includes conversation between Levi and Philip Roth.

-8. Surviving Hitler: A Boy in the Nazi Death Camps by Andrea Warren.
+New edition includes conversation between Levi and Philip Roth. - \8.
+Surviving Hitler: A Boy in the Nazi Death Camps by Andrea Warren.
 Harper Collins, 2001.
 This moving account of concentration camp survivor Jack Mandelbaum traces his experiences from age twelve to eighteen, supported by other prisoners and his hope for the future.